pickup icon

 Birch-leaved spiraea's uniquely small stature, versatility and stunning fall color make it a must-have in most any Northwest native garden.
 In late spring, its stem tips are laden with flat clusters of tiny, white or blush pink flowers that are notoriously long-lasting and useful for pollinators.
 Flower clusters mature into golden brown seeds that are easy to overlook, but a delight to those that stop to appreciate all aspects of the growth cycle.
 Fall is this shrub’s prime time, when its toothed, egg-shaped leaves become aglow with an autumnal rainbow of color that will light up even your toughest garden locations.

-• Plant type/canopy layer: deciduous, perennial, small shrub
+• Plant type/canopy layer: deciduous, small shrub

 • Size at maturity: 2-3' tall, equally wide

-• Moisture requirements: dry, moist to seasonably wet soil, prefers well drained
+• Moisture requirements: dry, moist to seasonably wet soil; prefers well drained

 • Bloom time: May - Aug (July - August in the Portland Metro area)